MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/uploadApplication.md

 ## Continue package creation

-On **New package** page, there is a list of saved draft packages if have.
+On **New package** page, there's a list of saved draft packages if have.
 You can continue your edit directly to the step you paused last time by clicking the ‘edit’ pencil icon.

 > [!div class="mx-imgBorder"]
 > ![New package page](Media/uploadingzip16.png)